Technologicat/unpythonic/README.md

 L = [1, 1, 3, 1, 3, 2, 3, 2, 2, 2, 4, 4, 1, 2, 3]
 u(L)  # --> [1, 3, 2, 4]
 ```

+Generally speaking, `body` is a one-argument function, which takes in the environment instance as the first positional parameter (usually named `env` or `e` for readability).
+In typical inline usage, `body` is `lambda e: expr`.

 *Let over lambda*.
 The inner ``lambda`` is the definition of the function ``counter``: